Bhagavad Gita Chapter 6 Verse 19 Meaning

 Available in 28 languages

-This verse from Chapter 6 of the Bhagavad Gita highlights a practical insight: As a lamp placed in a windless spot does not flicker, so is the Yogi of a controlled mind, who practices Yoga in the Self, compared.
+This verse carries the weight of lived truth.
+As a lamp placed in a windless spot does not flicker, so is the Yogi of a controlled mind, who practices Yoga in the Self, compared.
+In the context of the practical discipline of meditation and the balanced life that supports spiritual growth, these words illuminate the principle of meditation from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team